 I remember the first time that I read and pondered Proverbs 16:4, “The Lord has made everything for its purpose, even the wicked for the day of trouble.”
 The Bible tells us that both the Pharaoh of the Exodus and Nebuchadnezzar, King of Babylon, were instruments of God’s choosing and using for His ultimate purposes in the history of Israel.
 He even went on to call the brutal Nebuchadnezzar, who carried of the nation of Israel into Babylonian captivity, “My servant” (Jeremiah 43:10).

 One of my favorite preachers and writers was the late R.C.
-Sproul, who helped me to accept the fullness of God’s sovereignty and ultimate authority, once said, “God has not left one maverick molecule in the universe.”
+Sproul, who helped me to wrap my mind around the fullness of God’s sovereignty and ultimate authority.
+He once said, “God has not left one maverick molecule in the universe.”
 Meaning: there is nothing that can ever or will ever upset God’s perfect plan for the history of mankind.
 Just because we do not understand how God’s sovereignty and authority mesh in the big picture, does not mean that it is not so.